pillon33/sudoku-cpp/README.md

 Next step to create a puzzle is to create a mask for fully filled board (leave empty fields).
 The algorithm should ensure that theres only one possible solution.
 Minimal number of clues left is 17.
 Otherwise it would be impossible to solve.

 # Mistake checking
 There are two algorithm for mistake checking, the first one iterates through whole grid and checks if there are any mistakes.
 The second one is optimised to check if last change was a mistake or not.
-They are only used while generating puzzle, then mistakes are checkd comparing correct solution with current board state.

 # TODO
 UI: